pandoc-jp/pandoc-doc-ja/users-guide.rst

    ``--variable=pdfa`` without specified value is not supported.
-To successfully generate PDF/A the required ICC color profiles have to be available and the content and all included files (such as images) have to be standard conforming.
+To successfully generate PDF/A the required ICC color profiles have to be available and the content and all included files (such as images) have to be standard-conforming.
 The ICC profiles and output intent may be specified using the variables ``pdfaiccprofile`` and ``pdfaintent``.
 See also `ConTeXt PDFA`_ for more details.
 ``pdfaiccprofile``